Health & Wellness

 Q: How do you handle lunch and snacks?

 A: At this time, snacks and lunches must be provided by parents/guardians.
 Classes will eat lunch and snacks outside whenever possible.
 When it is not possible to eat outside, students will sit at least 6 feet apart and surfaces will be cleaned and sanitized before and after each group eats.
 Unless instructed otherwise by the teacher, parents/guardians will need to provide a washable cloth placemat, a plastic placemat or a large kitchen towel (18” x 12”) that can be packed in the lunch box/bag to serve as a clean surface for eating.
 The mat must be taken home and laundered daily.
 Utensils and napkins also need to be provided in the lunch box.
 Teachers will wear gloves and help children with their food or lunch boxes when needed.
 No buffet or family style food-serving or sharing will be allowed.
+Food for snacks and special occasions, and food that is prepared on campus, must be pre-approved by the teacher, head of school or assistant head of school.
+It must be packaged or distributed in individual servings using safe food handling practices.
+No buffet, family style or potluck food serving or sharing is currently allowed.

 Q: What is the schedule for increased cleaning and disinfection of classrooms and other parts of the campus?